Sunday, 18 March 2007

 I hope the implication is that we may consider the Archbishop's peace-making words as addressed also to the Episcopal Church.

-Now he says, "without wanting to say ‘Oh we can’t move a step without absolutely universal consensus’" - in other words, he recognises that lack of universal consensus cannot entirely stop progress.
+More timidity from the Archbishop here.
+He draws back from his earlier (November 2005) astonishing requirement for “an overwhelming consensus” before change in Anglican attitudes to homosexual practice could be permitted.
+Now he says, “without wanting to say ‘Oh we can’t move a step without absolutely universal consensus’” – in other words, he recognises that lack of universal consensus cannot entirely stop progress.
 But he says it in a very mealy mouthed way.
+And he says, “we can be in a position where we might feel we’re being held hostage by somebody’s ill-advised or embarrassing decision” – but he doesn’t… Read more »

-"Charlotte, it's long since been time to throw the tea in the harbor again.--JPM
+“Charlotte, it’s long since been time to throw the tea in the harbor again.–JPM

 RIGHT ON!